Rocky Mountain Flight Training Center (RMFTC) NEW MEMBER INFORMATION

 instructor that you are prepared to take the FAA written knowledge exam; take it, and

-pass it. - FAA Part 141 flying schools require that you take 35 hours of flight training (including
+• FAA Part 141 flying schools require that you take 35 hours of flight training (including

 20 hours with an instructor); receive various logbook endorsements from your instructor